StackZero

 I know that there are a lot of tools doing that better that are widely configurable, but this is the best way to learn, and maybe, in some cases, you are forced to do that during your career.

-In addition to that, remember that this script can be modified to work with threads and maybe proxies or tor network, you can do a lot with this knowledge!
+In addition to that, remember that this script can be modified to work with threads and maybe proxies or Tor network, you can do a lot with this knowledge!

 Thank you for your time, and every feedback would be appreciated.
 If you like my work keep following me on my blog and socials!